 Cultural Landscape of MaymandShahr-e Babak

-Each dugout house in Meymand which may include one or more rooms and stables is totally called a Kicheh.
-The structure of all Kichehs are not the same and they are different in the number and size of rooms.
-In addition, the rooms have been separated, in Meymand houses, from the back part of the house (Pastoo) and sometimes they cover the niches using certain fabric curtains.
+Each dugout house in Maymand which may include one or more rooms and stables is totally called a Kicheh.
+The structure of all Kichehs is not the same and they are different in the number and size of rooms.
+In addition, the rooms have been separated, in Maymand houses, from the back part of the house (Pastoo) and sometimes they cover the niches using certain fabric curtains.

 Some special customs are popular in the village and the words of Sassanid Pahlavi are still used in their language and conversations.

-In the first four months of year, people live in the lower plains of Meymand in order to graze their cattle.
-They immigrate to the neighboring villages, farms and gardens to live there in the second four months of year and for the third four months they prefer to stay in the dugout houses at the heart of mountains to seek a shelter from the cold winter.
+In the first four months of the year, people live in the lower plains of Maymand in order to graze their cattle.
+They immigrate to the neighboring villages, farms, and gardens to live there in the second four months of the year and for the third four months, they prefer to stay in the dugout houses at the heart of the mountains to seek shelter from the cold winter.
 These houses are cool during summer and get warm in winter due to their architectural style.